-(1) If, upon completion of the examination, the court finds that there is no probable cause to believe that the defendant has committed a felony offense, the court shall dismiss without prejudice all felony charges for which probable cause does not exist and discharge the defendant as to those offenses.

-- (2) If the only remaining charges are within magistrate court trial jurisdiction, the court shall either conduct an arraignment immediately on the remaining charges or shall hold an arraignment within the time limits set forth in Rule 6-506(A) NMRA, and the case shall then proceed under the Rules of Criminal Procedure for the Magistrate Courts. - (3) If the court finds that there is probable cause to believe that the defendant committed one or more offenses not within magistrate court trial jurisdiction, the court shall bind the defendant over for trial in the district court.
-All misdemeanor offenses charged in the complaint shall be included in the bind-over order.
+- (1) If, on completion of the examination, the court finds that there is no probable cause to believe that the defendant has committed a felony offense, the court shall dismiss without prejudice all felony charges for which probable cause does not exist and discharge the defendant as to those offenses.
+A finding of no probable cause shall not prevent the prosecution from proceeding either by indictment or criminal information filed in the district court. - (2) If the only remaining charges are within magistrate court trial jurisdiction, the court shall either conduct an arraignment immediately on the remaining charges or shall hold an arraignment within the time limits set forth in Rule 6-506(A) NMRA, and the case shall then proceed under the Rules of Criminal Procedure for the Magistrate Courts. - (3) If the court finds that there is probable cause to believe that the defendant committed one or more offenses not within magistrate court trial jurisdiction, the court shall bind the defendant over for trial in the district court.
+All misdemeanor offenses charged in the complaint shall be included in the bind-over order, and conditions of release set by the magistrate court shall continue in effect unless or until evaluated by the district court.